 The quick ratio, also known as the acid-test ratio, is a conservative variation of the current ratio.
 The quick ratio measures a company's immediate debt-paying ability.
 Only cash, receivables, and current marketable securities (quick assets) are included in the numerator.
-Less liquid current assets, such as inventories and prepaid expenses, are omitted.
-Inventories may take several months to sell; prepaid expenses reduce otherwise necessary expenditures but do not lead eventually to cash receipts.
+Less liquid current assets, such as inventories and prepaid items, are omitted.
+Inventories may take several months to sell; prepaid items reduce otherwise necessary expenditures but do not lead eventually to cash receipts.
 The quick ratio is computed as follows.

-Quick ratio = $$\frac{\text{Quick assets}}{\text{Current liabilities}}$$
+$Quick ratio = \frac{Quick assets}{Current liabilities}$